wvwwvwwv/scalable-concurrent-containers/README.md

 #### Test workload: local
 - Insert: each thread inserts 128M records.
 - Read: each thread reads 128M records.
+- Scan: each thread scans the entire hashmap.
 - Remove: each thread removes 128M records.
 - The data for Read/Remove tests is populated by the Insert test.